MallikarjunaReddyN/copier-springboot/README.md

 - Create sonarqube/snoarcloud service connection for sonar scan and update service connection name in Sonar Scan task.

-- Create variable group with name `registery-credentials` and add two variable in that variable group with REGISTERY_USERNAME, REGISTERY_PASSWORD
+- Create variable group with name `registry-credentials` and add two variable in that variable group with REGISTERY_USERNAME, REGISTERY_PASSWORD

 - Create one more variable group to store DOMAIN variables for Ingress host.